Programme

 Tayler S. Hebner

 Purdue University, Indiana, USA.
 In the Hebner Lab, they develop synthetic soft matter systems with stimuli-responsiveness to replicate dynamic, responsive, adaptive behavior of live matters.
-Using a combination of polymer physics, chemistry, and biology, they focus on understanding the underlying principles of these dynamic systems and building a toolbox for the design of responsive polymers, leading to innovation in such applications as soft robotics, medical devices, and tissue engineering – all of which share a common goal of mimicking or regulating biological function.
+Using a combination of polymer physics, chemistry, and biology, they focus on understanding the underlying principles of these dynamic systems and building a toolbox for the design of responsive polymers for soft robotics, medical devices, and tissue engineering.

 Hamed Shahsavan